MarcoFabbri-F4E/SCtools/docs/source/csv_workflow.rst

 Pipeline
 --------

-1. The CAD model is cleaned by removing the clearly out of place components.
+#.
+The CAD model is cleaned by removing the clearly out of place components or clearly clashing geometry.
-2. The :ref:`Prepare CAD` script is run to generate a new SpaceClaim document where all the components are independent of each other and each has a unique ID.
+#. :ref:`Prepare CAD` is executed to generate a new SpaceClaim document where all the components are independent of each other and each has a unique ID.
-3. The :ref:`CSV generator` script is run to generate the CSV file.
+#. :ref:`CSV generator` is executed to generate the CSV file.
-4. The user performs the simplification of the model in SpaceClaim.
+#.
+The user performs the simplification of the model in SpaceClaim.
 During the simplification, the scritps :ref:`Detect volumes to adjust` and :ref:`Adjust volume` can be used to highlight and automatically adjust the components that exceed the maximum volume deviation.
-5. The user fills in the CSV file with information regarding the materials and densities of the components.
+#.
+The user fills in the CSV file with information regarding the materials and densities of the components.
 The Excel filtering features can be very beneficial in the manipulation and filling of the CSV.
 The script :ref:`Show by material` is very useful to study in SpaceClaim the material distribution among the components.
+#. :ref:`CSV generator` is executed one last time to update the CSV with the final simplified volume information.
-6. The :ref:`Save STEP` script is run to save the CAD model as a STEP file in a way that the MCNP cell IDs will match the order of the CAD components.
+#. :ref:`Save STEP` is executed to save the CAD model as a STEP file in a way that the MCNP cell IDs will match the order of the CAD components.
-7. The conversion of the previous STEP file to an MCNP input file is performed with another tool like GEOUNED.
+#.
+The conversion of the previous STEP file to an MCNP input file is performed with another tool like GEOUNED.
-8. The :ref:`MCNP materials from CSV` script is run to update the MCNP file with the materials, densities, density correction factors and component names from the CSV file.
+#. :ref:`MCNP materials from CSV` is executed to update the MCNP file with the materials, densities, density correction factors and component names from the CSV file.

 Prepare CAD
 -----------